Make Better Decisions Together:

 In this five-week course, education leaders at the school, district, and state level will learn how to apply a cost-utility framework to decision-making.
 Through a combination of online sessions and one-on-one coaching, leaders will have the opportunity to interact with like-minded professionals and build essential connections.
 Participants will learn how to use an online tool, DecisionMaker, to apply the decision-making framework to a real-life decision.
 For example, participants may use the framework to choose among several math curricula, pick a digital device, allocate resources among competing priorities, decide the best scale up/scale down scenario for an existing program, identify which literacy programs best meet ESSA evidence requirements, choose which school site will host a summer program, or decide where to invest professional development funds.

-During the course, you will receive one-on-one professional coaching from experts at the Center for Benefit-Cost Studies of Education to assist you in applying the framework to a decision of your choice.
+During the course, you will receive one-on-one professional coaching from experts from Teachers College to assist you in applying the framework to a decision of your choice.

 Taking this class will help you to…